 Tennessee does not tax any forms of income.
 This includes both wages earned through jobs and income from investments, dividends and interest.
 However, as recently as 2020, Tennessee did have an income tax, which was known as the Hall Income Tax.
 In 2016, the state’s governor signed a bill that reduced the Hall Income Tax rate on investment income gradually.
 It was completely eliminated for tax periods that begin on Jan.
 1, 2021, and beyond.

 In the meantime, the Volunteer State will continue to rely on its high sales tax rates and sin taxes for revenue.
-For example, beer vendors must pay a state tax for each gallon they sell of $1.29.
+For example, beer vendors must pay a state tax of $1.29 for each gallon they sell – highest among all 50 states and Washington D.C.

 Texas

 The Texas Constitution forbids personal income taxes.
 Instead of collecting income taxes, Texas relies on high sales and use taxes.
 When paired with local taxes, total sales taxes in some jurisdictions are as high as 8.25%.
 Property tax rates in Texas are also high.
-In fact, only a handful of states have higher property tax rates.
+Only a handful of states have higher property tax rates.

 Washington